 - meet at JR Echizen-Takefu station * meeting time, the tour duration and spots can be changed at your request.

 Echizen produces 80% of lacquerware in Japan.
-Can learn the processes of making lacquerware that are displayed and also see artisans at work in the hall.
-All kinds of lacquerware can be purchased at discounted prices.
-Workshop is available: 1. painting on a lacquerd bowl and 2. carving a bowl and filling grooves with gold powder called Chinkin technique.
+Can learn the process of making lacquerware that is displayed and also see artisans at work in the hall.
+All kinds of lacquerware can be purchased at reasonable prices.
+Workshop is available: 1. painting on a lacquerd bowl and 2. carving a lacquered item and filling grooves with gold powder called Chinkin technique.

 Making mochi (Japanese rice cake) from steamed rice by pounding with a pestle and a mortar.
-Then create round-shaped mochi by hand.
+Then create round-shaped mochi by hands.
 It will be a great fun and memorable experience.

 Lunch